hpe-storage/hpe3par-examples/docs/dashboard.md

 ca.crt:     1025 bytes
 ```

-Paste it into the dashboard form then Click - Sign In.
+Switch back over to your browser and paste the token into the dashboard form then Click - Sign In.